 In-school suspension will be used as a lesser discipline to avoid an out-of-school suspension.
 The student will be considered present for attendance purposes.
-The program is used to keep each student current with his or her their class work while attempting to reinforce acceptable behavior, attitudes and personal interaction.
+The program is used to keep each student current with their class work while attempting to reinforce acceptable behavior, attitudes and personal interaction.